 The 'Before & Afters' should demonstrate how the work was accomplished through one or more of the following: concept art, storyboards, animatics, previz, raw plates, raw elements, R&D tests, work-in-progress and/or the finished work.

 This is your opportunity to show the most interesting parts of the journey that your work has taken to the screen (whether creative or technical) and to outline any particular challenges that were overcome.
 We strongly suggest you add music to your 'Before & Afters' to avoid this material being mute.
-Voice-over narration is also acceptable within the parameters below.
+Voice-over narration is also strongly encouraged within the parameters below.

 Your entry may be disqualified if the 'Before & Afters' contain any of the following:

 - Extraneous material that does not directly relate to the Work To Be Considered.

 - Shots or sequences that are not shown in the Work To Be Considered.

 - Talking heads explaining the work (voice-over narration is acceptable).

 - Narration that is self congratulatory or is otherwise off topic.

 IMPORTANT - Please make sure you have referred to the 2020 AACTA Awards VFX or Animation checklist for specs and guidelines.